edwardslab-wustl/ME-Class3/README.md

 ME-Class trains a model to use differential DNA methylation to predict expression changes in one or more pairs of samples.
 ME-Class3 is the latest updated version of ME-Class.
 This version can integrate methylation information from gene promoter and enhancer regions.
 It can also integrate data from both 5mC and 5hmC.

 ## Requirements
+Tested on python 3.10.6.
+Will definitely not work with python < 3.6.
  * Python Packages
 	 *  dataclasses
 	 *  matplotlib